delventhalz/browser-hash/README.md

 - A boolean, `true` if the value is an ArrayBuffer or ArrayBufferView, `false` otherwise.

-In addition to the main `browserHash` function, some of the utilities used are provided as named exports for convenience.
+In addition to the main `browserHash` function, some of the utilities used by the function are provided as named exports for convenience.

 The `isBuffer` utility simply checks if a value is an ArrayBuffer or ArrayBufferView.